acassen/bpf-pfpacket-rps/README.md

 ## Application discussion : _injector_

 This application is forging simple PPPoE packets.
-It uses source ethernet address as specified via command line and destination ethernet address is built randomly.
+It uses destination ethernet address as specified via command line and source ethernet address is randomly generated.

 ## Application discussion : _bpf_pfpacket_rps_

 This application spawn n pthread worker.
 Each worker creates one PF_PACKET socket and attach `bpf_rps.bpf` program to it.
 Each worker have its own uniq id, monotonically incremented. `bpf_rps.bpf` is exposing a _BPF_MAP_TYPE_ARRAY_ used as local options set by worker to identify its id, max_number_of_worker & hash_algo.
-This eBPF program will then perform a hash over ingress packet ethernet source address which will lead to PASSING or DROPING the packet according to local id match.
+This eBPF program will then perform a hash over source ethernet address of ingress packet leading to PASSING or DROPPING decision according to local id matching.

 ## Give it a try : _injector_ side
 ```